-This book is divided into a teacher version and student version.
+This book is divided into a teacher version and two student versions.
 All experiment results are included in the teacher edition.
 In addition, chapters with an asterisk (\) indicate additional text for advanced reading not present in the student addition.
-Students will not be effected by the omission of the additional text.
-To further help students, the student edition will contain a "Notes" section in these missing areas.
+Students will not be affected by the omission of the additional text.
+However to maintain page-numbering consistency between both versions, the student addition will contain a "Notes" section in these missing areas.